 - Hazard perception testing

 Driving instructors should ensure students can identify and understand the meaning of this new sign, as it will likely appear in official CBR theory examinations.
+The broader reforms to the Dutch theory exam introduced in 2025 already updated how traffic scenarios and signs are tested, making it even more important to keep preparation materials current.

 Implications for Driving Schools